 Congratulations on earning your college degree!
 If you're like many graduates, a diploma may not be the only thing you picked up.
 Got student loans?
 You may have missed one important class in school: Student Loan Repayment 101.

 But don't worry by applying the same dedicated effort to loan repayment that you employed to earn your degree, you can take control of your debt.
 Here are seven smart tips to ease the burden faster.

 Start with an overview.

 You may have more than one loan; check the amount and interest rate on each.
-Consider whether it would be advantageous to consolidate your private student loans.
+Consider whether it would be advantageous to consolidate your federal and private student loans.
 That means rolling all your existing loans into one loan with one payment.
 It would simplify repayment and, depending on your specific loans, might lower interest rates or make payments more affordable.
 If your credit score has improved since you originally applied for the loans, you may be rewarded with a lower interest rate.
 But there may be tradeoffs; you may give up benefits that are part of your current loans.
-If you have both private and federal loans, they cannot be consolidated together; they must be handled separately.

 Choose a repayment plan.

 Check with your lender to find out about repayment plan options for private student loans; picking the right one can make repayment easier.